|

 Nelson Schwartz of the New York TImes takes aim at America’s glutinous consumer class and the country’s politicians in a critique of the country’s energy policy.:

 While everybody knew that the 8 cylinder, gas-guzzling proclivity of the buying public was just not sustainable, turning off all that profit was not going to happen.
-Instead auto companies and their government enablers poured billions into a model that was never going to bring the North American auto industry the competitive success it wanted. |
+Instead auto companies and their government enablers poured billions into a model that was never going to bring the North American auto industry the competitive success it wanted.

 Read what people are saying about the environmental issues that impact us all

-Blog posts about wind energy
+News about wind energy

-Blog posts about green investing
+News about green investing

-Blog posts about hybrid autos
+Blog posts about electric cars

 |